โ† Back to ResourcesBreed Guides

 Dachshund Health Issues

-The Dachshund-specific conditions every Calgary owner should know — led by IVDD (Intervertebral Disc Disease) at the highest rate of any breed (~25% lifetime prevalence, $5K–$15K Calgary surgery), back protection protocol, patellar luxation, eye conditions, dental, anesthesia, and pet insurance ROI
+The Dachshund-specific conditions every Calgary owner should know.
+IVDD (Intervertebral Disc Disease) tops the list at the highest rate of any breed (about 25% lifetime prevalence, $5K to $15K Calgary surgery).
+This guide covers the back protection protocol, patellar luxation, eye conditions, dental, anesthesia, and pet insurance ROI.

 The short answer

-Dachshunds have the HIGHEST IVDD rate of any breed — ~25% lifetime prevalence.
-Calgary IVDD surgery costs $5,000–$15,000+.
-Pet insurance is essential — enrol BEFORE first back episode (pre-existing IVDD is excluded everywhere).
-Six-step prevention: weight management (every pound matters), no jumping on/off furniture (use ramps), no stairs, harness only (never collar), back-supporting lift technique, back-safe exercise.
-Other Dachshund issues: patellar luxation (~7–10%), eye conditions (PRA, double-dapple defects, cataracts), severe dental disease (~75% by age 3), diabetes (~1–2%, obesity-driven).
-Lifetime vet costs $15,000–$30,000+.
-Calgary insurance $35–$70/month for young healthy Dachshund — verify policy covers IVDD specifically.
+Dachshunds have the HIGHEST IVDD rate of any breed at about 25% lifetime prevalence.
+Calgary IVDD surgery costs $5,000 to $15,000+.
+Pet insurance is essential.
+Enrol BEFORE the first back episode because pre-existing IVDD is excluded everywhere.
+Six-step prevention: weight management (every pound matters), no jumping on or off furniture (use ramps), no stairs, harness only (never collar), back-supporting lift technique, back-safe exercise.
+Other Dachshund issues include patellar luxation (about 7 to 10%), eye conditions (PRA, double-dapple defects, cataracts), severe dental disease (about 75% by age 3), and diabetes (about 1 to 2%, obesity-driven).
+Lifetime vet costs run $15,000 to $30,000+.
+Calgary insurance runs $35 to $70 a month for a young healthy Dachshund.
+Verify the policy covers IVDD specifically.

 IVDD is the defining Dachshund emergency

-Sudden hindlimb weakness, dragging back legs, refusal to walk, screaming pain, urinary incontinence = IVDD emergency.
-Surgical decompression within 24–48 hours dramatically improves outcomes; delay can mean permanent paralysis.
+Sudden hindlimb weakness, dragging back legs, refusal to walk, screaming pain, urinary incontinence all signal an IVDD emergency.
+Surgical decompression within 24 to 48 hours dramatically improves outcomes.
+Delay can mean permanent paralysis.
 Calgary specialty neurology: Western Veterinary Specialist Centre, VCA Canada West.
-Calgary IVDD surgery cost: $5,000–$15,000+.
-Use a towel to slide under the dog for transport — do NOT bend the spine.
-Pre-program specialty vet contacts before emergency.
+Calgary IVDD surgery cost: $5,000 to $15,000+.
+Use a towel to slide under the dog for transport.
+Do NOT bend the spine.
+Pre-program specialty vet contacts before any emergency.

 What is IVDD in Dachshunds and how common is it?

-Discs between vertebrae harden and calcify abnormally early in Dachshunds (often by age 1–2), then can rupture, herniate, or extrude into the spinal canal causing pain, paralysis, or death.
-Onset typically appears between ages 3–7.
+Discs between vertebrae harden and calcify abnormally early in Dachshunds (often by age 1 to 2).
+They can then rupture, herniate, or extrude into the spinal canal.
+The result is pain, paralysis, or death.
+Onset typically appears between ages 3 and 7.

 Symptoms range: